 Crochet hooks come in a variety of sizes (and styles) to fit the project.
-If you’re wondering what crochet needle size you need check out this list of crochet hooks by millimeter measurement and U.S. letter sizes.
+If you’re wondering what mm crochet hook size you need, check out this list of crochet hooks by millimeter measurement and U.S. letter sizes.

-When I first began crocheting I learned the letter sizes for my crochet hooks.
+When I first began crocheting I learned the size of the hook by letter.
+Maybe because I’m in the United States and we don’t generally use metric sizes.
 But, actually, the different crochet hook sizes also have a corresponding measurement in millimeters.

 Why are there multiple ways to measure crochet hooks?

 Maybe you’ve noticed the same letter sizing on hooks of different measurements?
 I’m looking at you G-6 / 4 mm and G / 4.25 mm!
 It can be a bit confusing, especially if you’re a new crocheter!
 I even have one labeled G+!

 Crochet hooks with letters and numbers are sizing standards by the different crochet hook companies.
 That’s why there’s a mix of labeling.

 So it’s important to know the corresponding measurement in millimeters.
 This is the most accurate way to measure crochet hooks.